Mega Man 11: Plot

-After defeating all eight Robot Masters, Auto attempts to locate Wily, who angrily beckons Mega Man to come to his Gear Fortress so he can deal with him.
-In response, Mega Man heads to Wily's fortress, defeats his armies, defences and the Robot Masters, and confronts Wily in his new Wily Machine.
-Upon losing to Mega Man, Wily tries to beg for mercy in slow motion, but Mega Man does not fall for it, much to Wily's ire.
-Light arrives and tries to coax Wily to make amends, citing Mega Man as an example of their ideas working together, but Wily refuses and escapes, leaving Light dismayed.
+After all eight Robot Masters are defeated, Auto attempts to locate Wily, who angrily challenges Mega Man to come to his Gear Fortress so he can deal with him.
+Mega Man overcomes Wily's defences and the Robot Masters once again, then defeats the doctor in his new Wily Machine.
+After begging for mercy with the Speed Gear, which Mega Man doesn't fall for it, Wily insists that he did not lose to Mega Man but the Double Gear system.
+Light arrives and, after Wily accused him of plagiarism for using the same technology as him, tries to make amends with Wily, citing Mega Man as an example of their ideas working together, but Wily declares he will only be satisfied once he defeats Light and his creation and escapes, leaving Light dismayed and disappointed that their fracture will never be fixed.
 As the fortress begins to collapse, Auto arrives, telling Light he had finished doing what he asked of him.
 With that, the three of them escape the collapsing fortress.

 Back at the lab, Light reveals he and Auto went to the Gear Fortress to find the parts in order to rebuild the Robot Masters.
 Auto uses Mega Man's Double Gear System to carry the Robot Masters to the repair room, so they can be sent back to their owners (during which he overheats and faints).

 Development

 The game was announced in December 2017 as part of the celebration of the series' 30th anniversary, along with the announcements of re-releases of earlier Mega Man games.
 Mega Man 11 features 3D polygonal characters and hand-drawn environments, departing from the pixel art-based approach from previous games, and is displayed in 2.5D.
 It was directed by Koji Oda and produced by Kazuhiro Tsuchiya, with character designs by Yuji Ishihara, and music by Marika Suzuki.
-According to Tsuchiya and Oda, the departure of Mega Man producer Keiji Inafune was mainly the reason for the long hiatus of a new game, as there was a huge hesitation for anyone to step up and become "the new Mega Man guy" until Oda himself did so.
+According to Tsuchiya and Oda, the departure of Mega Man producer Keiji Inafune was mainly the reason for the long hiatus of a new game, as there was a huge hesitation for anyone to step up and become "the new Mega Man guy" up until Oda himself did so.
+Marika Suzuki was the composer, although she was unresponsible for the arranged versions.

 Mega Man 11 was released worldwide for Nintendo Switch, PlayStation 4, Windows, and Xbox One on October 2, 2018, except in Japan where it was released two days later.
 An alternate soundtrack in the form of a DLC add-on for the game was made freely available to those who pre-ordered the game.
 A Mega Man Amiibo was released alongside the game for the Switch version.
 A demo featuring Block Man's stage was released on the Nintendo Switch on September 6, 2018, and on the Xbox One and PlayStation 4 the following day.
 A version for Amazon Luna was made available on September 9, 2021.

-Music

-Marika Suzuki was the composer, although she was not responsible for the arranged versions.
-The music in this game was not as well received as that of previous iterations.